dkujo/scraping_zse/README.md

 ## Web Scraping
 It is necessary to use Selenium as web-scaper because ZSE website is dynamic website (Beautifulsoup scraper is not appropiate).
-Before scraping download browser driver that Selenium uses.
-For Chrome users: https://chromedriver.chromium.org/downloads, Check your Chrome version before download (Help --> About Google Chrome).
+Download browser driver that Selenium uses before scraping.
+For Chrome users: https://chromedriver.chromium.org/downloads.
+Check your Chrome version before download (Help --> About Google Chrome).

 ## Data presentation
 Tablular data is shown as Pandas dataframe: